michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0039.md

 ### Definition
 - adj: marked by extreme and violent energy
 ### Family
+- ferocious: ferociously, ferociousness+
-ferocious: ferociously, ferociousness+;ferocity: ferocious, ferocities
+- ferocity: ferocious, ferocities
 ### Examples
 - Nimrud was a capital of the Assyrians, one the ancient world’s earliest and most ferocious empires.
 - All three teams play at a ferocious pace, harrying the opposition and countering quickly – rather like Liverpool, their opponents on Saturday evening.